I’ve seen early maths done really well in schools over the years.

 But before children reach that point in Reception (Development Matters tells us that this is the age at which children should be developing their growing ability to count with some accuracy), there is an entire world of maths that lurks beneath.

-There may be a temptation in Nursery to try to rush through this phase – after all, little Johnny arrives aged three with the ability to recite numbers to 10.
+There may be a temptation in nursery to try to rush through this phase – after all, Little Johnny arrives aged 3 with the ability to recite numbers to 10.
 Surely he is ready to put that into action with some counting?
-Well no actually.
+Well, no, actually.

 Before that point, he needs to develop an understanding of quantity, and if this is skipped over in a bid to rush on to effective counting, we could be in trouble later on at a conceptual level when working with number.

-The 30-50 month age band for number is concerned largely with quantity.
-For example: “Compares two groups of objects, saying when they have the same number” and “Knows that numbers identify how many objects are in a set.”
+The 30- to 50-month age band for number is concerned largely with quantity.
+For example: “Compares two groups of objects, saying when they have the same number” and “Knows that numbers identify how many objects are in a set”.